ricethchang/ricethchang.github.io/_pages/about.md

 ---

-**Building molecular foundations for stress-resilient crops to sustainably feed 10 billion people.** 🌾⚡
+**Building molecular foundations for stress-resilient crops to sustainably future.** 🌾⚡